tigrisdata/tigris-os-docs/docs/legal/sla.md

 ### 1. Uptime Commitment

-Tigris Data will provide Actual Availability for the Service for at least 99.9% of the total time in each calendar month during the Subscription Term, as measured by Tigris Data (the "Uptime Commitment").
+Tigris Data will use commercially reasonable efforts to make the Service available with Actual Availability as described below in each calendar month during the Subscription Term, as measured by Tigris Data (the "Uptime Commitment").

 ### 2. Service Credits